High fat- low carbohydrate or ketogenic diets are becoming increasingly popular. But should those with adrenal fatigue jump on the keto bandwagon?

 How does a keto diet help adrenal fatigue?

-When your body metabolizes carbohydrates, they become glucose (sugar).
-When you eat carbs, your blood sugar is going to be raised.
-There’s no way around that phenomenon.
+When your body digests carbohydrates, they become sugar (glucose).
+Therefore when you eat carbs, your blood sugar will go up.
 And in healthy individuals, it’s really not a problem.
-But in those with adrenal fatigue and/or blood sugar irregularities, carbs can be problematic.
+But carbs can cause problems for those with adrenal fatigue and/or blood sugar irregularities.

-If your body is struggling to produce cortisol (like in adrenal fatigue), you’re going to be challenged in regulating your blood sugar.
+If your body struggles to produce cortisol (like in adrenal fatigue), it will be hard for your body to regulate your blood sugar.
 Especially when you eat carbohydrates.
 Here’s why:

-When this occurs, the excess insulin drops your blood sugar to uncomfortably low levels.
-You’ll experience a lot of the low blood sugar symptoms I listed above.
-To rectify the situation, your body calls on cortisol.
-Cortisol pulls the glucose molecules out of your cells and back into your blood.
-This raises your blood sugar and alleviates the symptoms of low blood sugar.
+To fix the situation, your body calls on cortisol.
+Cortisol pulls the glucose molecules out of your cells and puts them back into your blood.
+Your blood sugar goes up and you feel better.

-But what happens when you have low cortisol levels like in adrenal fatigue?
+But what happens when you have adrenal fatigue and your cortisol levels are low?

-In this situation, your body doesn’t have the cortisol necessary to raise your blood sugar.
+If you have adrenal fatigue your body doesn’t have the cortisol necessary to raise your blood sugar.
 So, your symptoms remain.
-This perpetuates adrenal fatigue.
 It becomes a vicious cycle – blood sugar irregularities cause low cortisol and low cortisol causes blood sugar irregularities.

 Enter the keto diet.

-When in ketosis, your body no longer relies on glucose (sugar) for energy.
-Instead, it relies on ketones (which are created by the metabolism of fatty acids).
-This has an incredibly stabilizing effect on your blood sugar.
+When in ketosis, your body doesn’t rely on glucose (sugar) for energy.
+Instead, it relies on ketones (from fat).
+The ketones stabilize your blood sugar.
 It’s the perfect diet to break the blood sugar cycle.
 This is how ketogenic diets help adrenal fatigue.

-It’s not that ketogenic diets are inherently dangerous, they just may not be effective for certain conditions (those with type I or II diabetes will need to work with a knowledgeable healthcare professional while implementing a keto diet).
+It’s not that ketogenic diets are inherently dangerous, they just may not be effective for certain conditions.
+For example, those with type I or II diabetes will need to work with a knowledgeable healthcare professional while implementing a keto diet.
 Before jumping headfirst into a keto diet, try to uncover the cause of your adrenal fatigue.